 Some changes have been made to the superstructure editor to accommodate the unique visual aspects of aircraft carriers.
 Secondary guns and casemate guns will not be displayed on aircraft carriers.

-Carriers were often not symmetrical, so the ability to draw asymmetric shapes in the editor is now supported.
-This ability can also be applied to the drawing of non-carrier superstructures.
-In addition, guns on carriers can be arranged in an asymmetric pattern (this ability does not extend beyond carriers).
-Smokestacks may now be drawn off center.
-These abilities are enabled with new checkboxes in the superstructure drawing area of the build dialog.
+Carriers were often not symmetrical, so the ability to draw asymmetric shapes in the editor is supported.
+In addition, guns on carriers can be arranged in an asymmetric.
+Smokestacks may also be drawn off center.